TiredSkitarii/dragons-dice-gaming-club/README.md

 On all sizes tests, the layout changed to match that determined by the code breakpoints.
 One area was identifies where the layout was less than opitimal on Screen Sizes between 992px and 768px, where the Timetable on the Home page was loading in two columns - this was changed to load into two columns at the large Breakpoint (992px) instead of the medium (768px), providing a better viusal experience at these sizes.

 There is still some issues at extreme screen sizes (2000+ px), with the content being centered in the middle of the screen, but this seems to be due to the Containers the content is stored in being capped in size at 1980px.
-However, as the average screen size seems to be 1980x1080, this is not a priority issue, as it is unlikely to come up in the websites theoretical regualr use.
+However, as the average screen size seems to be 1980x1080, this is not a priority issue, as it is unlikely to come up in the websites theoretical regular use.

 ### User Stories